-In the GCP Console, you can see the messages submitted with the form you built in Updating Your Web Service.
+In the Cloud Console, you can see the messages submitted with the form you built in Updating Your Web Service.
 To find your service's logs:

-Open the Logs Viewer in the GCP Console:
+Open the Logs Viewer in the Cloud Console:

 In the first filter dropdown at the top of the page, ensure GAE Application is selected, and choose Default Service.